jmichel7/PermGroups.jl/README.md

 The  code refers  to the  Handbook of  computational group theory, by Holt, Eick,  O'Brien, chapter 4  for basic algorithms  on permutation groups.
 See the docstrings for `base, transversals, centralizers` for more details.

 There are efficient methods for `PermGroups` for the functions `in, length, elements,   position_class`.
 The  function   `on_classes`  determines  the permutation  of the conjugacy classes effected by an automorphism.
-Finally, we   give  application  to  the  group   of  simultaneous  row  and  column permutations of a matrix: see `onmats, stab_onmats, Perm_onmats`.
+Finally, we   give  application  to  the  group   of  simultaneous  row  and  column permutations of a matrix: see `onmats, stab_onmats, Perm`.

 finally, benchmarks on julia 1.8